Statistical model: Dimension of a model

 In this example, the dimension, k, equals 2.
 As another example, suppose that the data consists of points (x, y) that we assume are distributed according to a straight line with i.i.d.
 Gaussian residuals (with zero mean): this leads to the same statistical model as was used in the example with children's heights.
 The dimension of the statistical model is 3: the intercept of the line, the slope of the line, and the variance of the distribution of the residuals.
-(Note that in geometry, a straight line has dimension 1.)
+(Note the set of all possible lines has dimension 2, even though geometrically, a line has dimension 1.)

 Although formally $\theta \in \Theta$ is a single parameter that has dimension k, it is sometimes regarded as comprising k separate parameters.
-For example, with the univariate Gaussian distribution, $\theta$ is formally a single parameter with dimension 2, but it is sometimes regarded as comprising 2 separate parameters—the mean and the standard deviation.
+For example, with the univariate Gaussian distribution, $\theta$ is formally a single parameter with dimension 2, but it is often regarded as comprising 2 separate parameters—the mean and the standard deviation.
 A statistical model is nonparametric if the parameter set $\Theta$ is infinite dimensional.
 A statistical model is semiparametric if it has both finite-dimensional and infinite-dimensional parameters.
 Formally, if k is the dimension of $\Theta$ and n is the number of samples, both semiparametric and nonparametric models have $k \rightarrow \infty$ as $n \rightarrow \infty$.
 If $k/n \rightarrow 0$ as $n \rightarrow \infty$, then the model is semiparametric; otherwise, the model is nonparametric.

 Parametric models are by far the most commonly used statistical models.
 Regarding semiparametric and nonparametric models, Sir David Cox has said, "These typically involve fewer assumptions of structure and distributional form but usually contain strong assumptions about independencies".